Interstellar-Network/Interstellar-Book/src/TTVP.md

 [TOUCH DYNAMICS BIOMETRICS TO ENHANCE AUTHENTICATION ON MOBILE DEVICES](https://www.research.manchester.ac.uk/portal/files/159168194/FULL_TEXT.PDF)

 #### Ongoing Research (roadmap)
-Garbled circuits to generate proof of history of legitimate computation schemes to detect malware attacks to compromise the UI i.e. the building and execution of a fake User Interface by the attackers. (cf `Malware Detection` module in mobile)
+Garbled circuits to generate proof of history of legitimate computation schemes to detect malware attacks to compromise the UI i.e. the building and execution of a fake User Interface by the attackers. (cf `Malware Detection` module in the mobile device)